crigney3/C_Experiments/README.md

 Over the period of this year, I hope to use this repo to teach myself **C/C++** (mostly **C**) and use it to challenge myself and grow my skillset!

+*Side not as I'm just noticing it now: Visual Studio builds my files into .cpp files, which is way the repo claims to be C++.
+At the point of writing this (Project 3), all my code is in C.*

 #### Project Index

 -----